HaskellCNOrg/snap-web/README.md

 2. make create-site

-*All required files will be copy into _site folder, read Make task for detail*
+*All required files will be copy into _site folder, read make task for detail*

 ## Notes